 Table of Contents

 The simple pleasures of summer with the anticipation of long weekends, lingering picnics, long beach walks and vacation.
 These are the things I love most about summer.

 Too, it’s the fresh produce.

-Watermelon hits the top of my list so naturally Watermelon Mojitos are on the agenda!
+Watermelon hits the top of the list so naturally watermelon mojitos are on the agenda!

-But there’s reason for a little boozy treat, anyway.
+But there’s reason for a white rum cocktail, anyway.
 To celebrate the joys of summer and…

 …Rob and I celebrated our twenty seventh (!!) anniversary last week!

 I feel like I’ve known Rob all my life.
 We met when I was 14 and he 17.
 Years of learning, growing, celebrating, making big decisions and cultivating a life with my best friend.
 This is the same man I went to prom with.
 Twice!
 And yes, I had big Texas hair in the late 80’s. (omg)

 Marriage is a big ole’ slice of humble pie, with patience, endurance and joy mixed in.

 It’s not always fireworks and butterflies, however.
 Not the fairy tale image many girls are led to believe.
 But I didn’t go into this with blinders on.
 Even my younger self had some wisdom about her.